A specific type of All There in the Manual

 Films — Live-Action

 - Tokka and Rahzar, from Teenage Mutant Ninja Turtles II: Secret of the Ooze.
 The movie only references them together, and it is impossible to determine which is which.
-One might guess, however, that Rahzar is the spikey one.
+(Unless you go to the second NES video game, which specifies Rahzar is the canine and Tokka the turtle.)

 - Major Arnold Toht in Raiders of the Lost Ark.